 Presidential Nominating Process

-Post Primary Congressional Caucus: Saturday 25 April 2020 (presumably)
+Post Primary Congressional Caucus: Thursday 30 April 2020

 States Chronologically States Alphabetically